Suzuki S-Cross 1.6 DDiS Mk1

 Recalls and Technical Service Bulletins

 Contact a Suzuki dealer with the VIN to verify all recalls have been completed.
-The rear axle bolt recall is particularly important for safety.
+The brake booster recall (97G5) affects nearly 500,000 vehicles worldwide and is particularly important to confirm.

 Warranty Status